-Traditionally this South Indian food, uttapam is made with slightly sour batter that is left over after making dosa on the previous days.
+Uttapam are one of the most eaten South Indian foods for breakfast or snack.
+Traditionally they were made with slightly sour batter that is left over after making dosa on the previous days.
 The vegetable toppings balance the sourness of the batter and tastes good.
-It is served with chutney or sambar.
+Uttapam is served with Chutney or Sambar.

 - 1 medium onion chopped or sliced

-- 1 small firm ripe tomato deseeded and chopped
+- 1 small tomato (optional) small firm ripe deseeded and chopped

 - 1 to 2 tbsp carrot grated